 His written onslaught consisted of six letters to the Sangamo Journal in Springfield, Illinois, penned between July 8 and August 19, followed by an exposé titled The History of the Saints.17 Andrew F. Smith assessed: “Although the book was almost 350 pages, four-fifths consisted of material previously written.”18

-In his publications, Bennett’s depiction of the practice and teachings of polygamy in Nauvoo were remarkable, even over-the-top.
+In his publications, Bennett’s depiction of the practice and teachings of polygamy in Nauvoo were remarkable and over-the-top.
 The weaknesses were not lost on anti-Mormon authors.
 T. B. H. Stenhouse cautioned: “No statement that he makes can be received with confidence.”19

-While in Nauvoo Bennett had heard rumors of polygamy and had apparently spoken with some insiders concerning the practice.
-Exploiting this kernel of truth, Bennett described three fictitious “orders” of polygamous wives with participants wearing different colored veils, white, green and black, each bringing its own immoral obligations.21 Nauvoo pluralists knew these descriptions were pure fabrication, but others, even some uninformed Church members, were confused.
+While in Nauvoo, Bennett had heard rumors of polygamy and had apparently spoken with some insiders concerning the practice.
+Exploiting this kernel of truth, Bennett described three fictitious “orders” of polygamous wives with participants wearing different colored veils (white, green and black), each bringing its own immoral obligations.21 Nauvoo pluralists knew these descriptions were pure fabrication, but others, even some uninformed church members, were confused.
 Critics today sometimes exploit this confusion, making claims that go beyond the evidence regarding Bennett’s documentable knowledge of Joseph Smith’s celestial marriage teachings in the early 1840s.

 - See Andrew C. Skinner, “John C. Bennett: For Prophet or Profit?” in H. Dean Garrett, ed.
 Regional Studies in Latter-day Saint Church History: Illinois (Provo, UT: Department of Church History and Doctrine, BYU, 1995), 256–63. (back)